dandi/handbook/docs/40_development.md

 However, at times the Django admin panel login seems to expire while the login to DANDI Archive proper is still live.
-In this case, simply log out of DANDI, log back in, and then go to the Django admin panel URL (e.g., https://api.dandiarchive.org/admin) and you should be logged back in there.
+In this case, simply log out of DANDI, log back in, and then go to the Django admin panel URL (e.g. https://api.dandiarchive.org/admin) and you should be logged back in there.

 ### Why do incoming emails to dandiarchive.org look crazy?